Start9Labs/documentation/site/source/support/faq/faq-bitcoin.rst

 Can the IBD (Initial Block Download) be made faster?
 Or can wait times be improved?
 ------------------------------------------------------------------------------------
 IBD was made significantly faster with the new hardware scheme of version 0.3.0 and up.
-Going forward the only way to improve IBD speeds will be on more powerful hardware, such as the upcoming Embassy:Pro.
+Going forward the only way to improve IBD speeds will be on more powerful hardware, such as Embassy Pro.

 Does the Embassy run a full archival Bitcoin node or a pruned one?
 ------------------------------------------------------------------